Invoking iperf3

 -k, --blockcount n[KMGT]

-number of blocks (packets) to transmit (instead of -t or -n)
+Set the number of blocks (packets) to transmit.
+The -t , -n ",

 -l, --length n[KMGT]

-length of buffer to read or write.
-For TCP tests, the default
+Set the length of the buffer to read or write.
+For TCP tests,

-value is 128KB.
-In the case of UDP, iperf3 tries to dynamically
+the default value is 128KB.
+In the case of UDP, iperf3 tries to

-determine a reasonable sending size based on the path MTU; if
+dynamically determine a reasonable sending size based on the

-that cannot be determined it uses 1460 bytes as a sending size.
+path MTU; if that cannot be determined it uses 1460 bytes as a

 --cport port

-bind data streams to a specific client port (for TCP and UDP
+Bind data streams to a specific TCP or UDP client port (for TCP

-only, default is to use an ephemeral port)
+and UDP only, default is to use an ephemeral port).

 -P, --parallel n